 There are several approaches Allies can take to make important and valuable contributions to NATO BMD.

 First, Allies can acquire fully capable BMD systems possessing sensor, shooter and command and control capabilities.

 Second, Allies can acquire new sensors or upgrade existing ones to provide a key BMD capability.

 Finally, Allies can contribute to NATO’s BMD capability by providing essential basing support, such as Turkey, Romania, Poland, and Spain have agreed to do.

 In all of these approaches, however, the most critical requirement is NATO interoperability.

 Yes, acquiring a BMD capability is, of course, good in and of itself.

 But if the capability is not interoperable with the Alliance then its value as a contribution to Alliance deterrence and defense is significantly diminished.

-It is only through interoperability that the Alliance can gain the optimum effects from BMD cooperation that enhance NATO BMD through shared battle-space awareness and reduced interceptor wastage.
+It is only through interoperability that the Alliance can gain the synergistic effects from BMD cooperation that enhance the effectiveness of NATO BMD through shared battle-space awareness and reduced interceptor wastage.